shermozle/SnowCannon/README.md

 ## Roadmap

 * Update the output format (turn it into JSON)
-* Add Fluentd sink support
+* Add Fluentd event sink support
 * Work on supporting infrastructure of auto-scaling and load balancing

 ## Copyright and license